-Middlemarch sits at the foot of the Rock and Pillar ranges in a sweeping valley that extends up towards Central Otago.
+Middlemarch sits at the foot of the Rock and Pillar ranges in the sweeping Strath Taieri valley, which extends up towards Central Otago.
 Within this dramatic backdrop of mountains, rocky outcrops and golden tussock, the quaint township of Middlemarch is a beacon of country hospitality.

 Middlemarch marks the start of the Otago Central Rail Trail cycle-way which follows the old Central Otago railway line all the way to Clyde.
 This hugely popular trail is New Zealand's original great ride and offers a genuine taste of heartland New Zealand, with historic sites and fantastic country pubs and hospitality along the way.
 Full trail tours or day cycle hire is available from Cycle Surgery and Trail Journeys.

-Stay a few days in Middlemarch and you can walk in the stunning schist landscape, fish for trout, visit a farm, dine on gourmet food or just unwind and enjoy the generous hospitality of the locals who love to share their country interests.
+Just an hour from Dunedin along State Highway 87, Middlemarch is worth staying in for a few days to explore the stunning schist landscape, fish for trout, visit a farm, dine on gourmet food or just unwind and enjoy the generous hospitality of the locals who love to share their country interests.

 Five minutes drive from Middlemarch you’ll find New Zealand’s only inland salt water lake.
 In a landscape dominated by schist it’s enclosed in a143 hectare scenic reserve.
 Water birds, native and exotic plants and photogenic rock tors provide a fascinating environment for nature lovers while runners and walkers will enjoy the easy undulating round trip to visit the lake which dries out in summer and fills up again in the winter.
 It takes about an hour to complete the 3.5km loop walk but leave plenty of time to enjoy a picnic lunch provided by Kissing Gate Café, located in the main road and specialising in providing gourmet meals to go for any occasion and superb coffee and cake.

 Middlemarch Golf Course